litestar-org/litestar/docs/usage/channels.rst

     A basic in-memory backend, mostly useful for testing and local development, but still fully capable.
-Since it stores all data in-process, it can achieve the highest performance of all the backends, but at the same time is not suitable for applications running on multiple processes
+Since it stores all data in-process, it can achieve the highest performance of all the backends, but at the same time is not suitable for applications running on multiple processes.

 :class:`RedisChannelsPubSubBackend <.redis.RedisChannelsPubSubBackend>`
     A Redis based backend, using `Pub/Sub <https://redis.io/docs/manual/pubsub/>`_ to